ChenghaoMou/pytorch-pQRNN/README.md

 ## Environment

 \* Please follow the instructions [here](https://github.com/salesforce/pytorch-qrnn) to install `python-qrnn` first if you want to use QRNN.
 Because of the cuda-specific implementation of QRNN, pQRNN model cannot run on a CPU-only machine.
+Note because recent pytorch change (>=1.7), I can no longer run that model without messing the environment.
+See <https://github.com/salesforce/pytorch-qrnn/issues/29> for details.

 ```bash
 pip install -r requirements.txt